Continvvm/continuum/docs/_tutorials/scenarios/scenarios.rst

     # First we get a dataset that will be used to compose tasks and the continuum
     continual_dataset = MyContinualDataset()

-    # Then the dataset is provided to a continuum class that will process it to create the sequence of tasks
+    # Then the dataset is provided to a scenario class that will process it to create the sequence of tasks
     # the continuum might get specific argument, such as number of tasks.
-    continuum = MyContinuumScenario(
+    scenario = MyContinuumScenario(
         continual_dataset, SomeOtherArguments
     )

     # The continuum can then be enumerate tasks
-    for task_id, dataset in enumerate(continuum):
+    for task_id, taskset in enumerate(scenario):
-          # dataset is a normal Pytorch Dataset can be used to load the task data
+          # taskset can be used as a Pytorch Dataset to load the task data
-          loader = DataLoader(dataset)
+          loader = DataLoader(taskset)

           for x, y, t in loader:
                 # data, label, task index